The-Membrane/membrane-core/contracts/cdp/src/readME.md

 # Positions Contract

-The Positions contract is used to create multi-collateral backed positions to take out debt & hosts the logic to partially liquidate when insolvent
+The Positions contract is used to create multi-collateral backed positions to take out debt & hosts the logic to liquidate when insolvent

 ---